jorge-martinez-gil/graphcodebert-feature-integration/README.md

 We utilize the IR-Plag dataset, which is specifically designed for benchmarking source code similarity detection techniques, particularly in academic plagiarism contexts.
 The dataset contains 467 code files, with 355 labeled as plagiarized.
 The diversity in coding styles and structures within this dataset makes it ideal for evaluating the effectiveness of our model.

 ### Training and Evaluation
-The model was trained using PyTorch and the Hugging Face Transformers library.
 The training process included random splits of the dataset into training, validation, and test sets.
 Key metrics such as precision, recall, and f-measure were computed to evaluate the model's performance.
 The notebook documents the training arguments, including batch size, number of epochs, and learning rate adjustments.

 ## 📈  Results